KevinBian107/ensemble-imbalanced-data/README.md

         - Confusion Matrix, Evaluation Metrics, and ROC_AUC
 8. Fairness Analysis

-# Data Cleaning, Transformation, and EDA
+# Data Transformation and EDA
 ## Merging & Transformation
 Initial merging is needed for the two dataset (`interaction` and `recipe`) to form one big data set.
 We performed a series of merging as follows:
 1. Left merge the recipes and interactions datasets together.